Backbase/backbase.github.io/_posts/2023-11-03-visual-testing-using-playwright.md

   url="/assets/images/post/visual-testing2.png"
 %}

-In the preceding example each snapshot has rendered with different visual error
+In the preceding example each snapshot has rendered with different visual error.

 ## **How can Visual Testing help?**